tigrannajaryan/made-backend/betterbeauty/api/v1/README.md

     "total_discount_percentage": 0,
     "total_discount_amount": 0,
 	"rating": 1,
-	"comment": "She is the best stylist in NYC"
+	"comment": "She is the best stylist in NYC", "can_checkout_with_made": false
 }
 ```